 After making appropriate enquiries, the governing body has a reasonable expectation that the academy trust has adequate resources to continue in operational existence for the foreseeable future.
 For this reason it continues to adopt the going concern basis in preparing the financial statements.
 The Governing Body are reviewing the reserves position closely and their analysis is detailed below:

 Budget position:

-Revised budget forecasts for next 2 years show a positive in year position with a small deficit carried forward.
-With additional changes applied below, as well as working with ESFA on a deficit recovery plan, expect no overall deficit in years 2 and 3.
+Budget forecasts for next year shows a positive in year position with no deficit carried forward.
+Additional changes detailed below, once applied, expect no overall deficit in years 2 and 3.

 Increased income: